weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 With [OpenID Connect](https://openid.net/connect/){:target="_blank"} (based on OAuth2), an external identity provider and token issuer ('token issuer' hereafter) is responsible for managing users.

+OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
+This applies to both REST and GraphQL requests.

 When Weaviate receives a token (JSON Web Token or JWT), it verifies that it was indeed signed by the configured token issuer.
 If the signature is correct, all contents of the token are trusted, which authenticates the user based on the information in the token.

 ## Requirements &amp; Defaults

 - Any "OpenID Connect" compatible token issuer implementing OpenID Connect Discovery can be used with Weaviate.
+Configuring the OIDC token issuer is outside the scope of this document, but here are a few options as a starting point:

+  1) For very simple usecases such as just needing a single user, you can use the OIDC token issuer of the [weaviate cloud service](https://console.semi.technology/){:target="_blank"}.
+Sign up and use `https://auth.wcs.api.semi.technology/auth/realms/SeMI` as the issuer and your sing-up email as user.
+  2) If you need a more advanced setup you can use commercial OIDC providers like [Okta](https://www.okta.com/){:target="_blank"}.
-Popular open-source solutions include Java-based [Keycloak](https://www.keycloak.org/){:target="_blank"} and Golang-based [dex](https://github.com/dexidp/dex){:target="_blank"}.
+  3) For full control, you can run your own OIDC token issuer server which is the most complex solution.
+Popular open-source solutions include Java-based
+  [Keycloak](https://www.keycloak.org/){:target="_blank"} and Golang-based
+  [dex](https://github.com/dexidp/dex){:target="_blank"}.